 Industrial harmony was maintained during the year through peaceful and productive employee relations.
 Multiple training sessions were imparted to employees on matters related to ethics and compliance, discipline, safety of the employees and environmental awareness.
+Collective Bargaining Agreement (CBA) for Ballabgarh Plant was signed amicably with recognized Union on January 11, 2021.
 Various employee engagement initiatives were conducted within the salaried and hourly paid employees to increase the engagement levels of employees.
-The total number of salaried and hourly paid associates as on March 31, 2020 stood at 933.
+The total number of salaried and hourly paid associates as on March 31, 2021 stood at 927.